 Please visit the Academic Catalog: Policy Number 100404

 Students whose behavior has been determined to be in violation of the Code of Conduct or local, state, or federal law, may be subject to a review of their relationship with the university.
 The Office of Student Life may impose disciplinary sanctions in accordance with the Student Code of Conduct.Record holds

 Religious observation and practice, accommodation ofResidency requirements for tuition purposesSuspension - AcademicSuspension - Disciplinary

 Holds are placed on student records because they have an outstanding financial obligation to the university, have not satisfied a condition of admission, or have an administrative or probationary hold.

 When a hold is placed on a record, official transcripts will not be issued for that student and graduation and all registration privileges will be automatically suspended.
 The hold remains on the student's record until it is removed by the initiating office.
-Financial holds are cleared by the Bursar's Office.
-Manual holds are to be cleared by the office of origination (i.e. Campus Health Services, Cline Library, Recreation Center, Student Life, etc).
+Financial holds are cleared by Student and Departmental Account Services.
+Other holds are to be cleared by the office of origination (i.e. Campus Health Services, Cline Library, Recreation Center, Student Life, etc).
 It is the student's responsibility to clear the conditions causing the hold.